WhiteBombi/CountdownTimer/README.md

 #### How to use
 Once you have [Python 3](https://www.python.org) installed, all you need to do is run the script with it.
 Once the script has been started, you may enter a countdown time in minutes.
 (If the initial countdown time is left blank, timer will be set for 10 minutes.)

-If you wish to countdown to a top of the hour, you may change the setting ```True``` in 'settings.py'.
+If you wish to countdown to the *top of the hour*, you may change the setting ```True``` in 'settings.py'.
 When this is enabled, you cannot enter a custom time.

 Once the program has been given a time (default or custom), it will begin to write to a 'timer.txt'-file in the same directory as the script is in.
 Custom time will be given in minutes, but also supports float values (e.g. 0.5 for 30 seconds).